Sora-yx/SADX-Klonoa-Gameplay/README.md

 3. Launch the Mod Manager and enable "Klonoa Gameplay".
 4. (optional) Use the "configure" button in the Mod Manager to tweak the mod's configuration.

+## FAQ

+"Why does Klonoa doesn't have any blending / lighting effect?"
+- The model format used is Chunk Model which isn't compatible with Lantern Engine at the moment.
+Therefore, Klonoa won't benefit from the lighting effects/blending stuff.
+Only basic model are compatible.

+"Can you convert the model to Basic format?"
+- Unfortunanely no, the basic format doesn't support weights, which if you don't know is the standard for any 3D game and Klonoa doesn't make an exception.
+Sonic Adventure did because it was an early 3D game.

+"Can you do that with X game and Y character"
+- In theory, if you have the models and animations imported in Blender, they can be ported to both Adventure games assuming they aren't too greedy.
+It's a lot of work though and I don't plan to do something like that again anytime soon.